ethanPiggyHuang/ledgerCity2/README.md

 # Ledger City 2

 [Ledger City 2](https://ledger-city-2.com) is a gamified expense tracker website, with collaboration feature and statistics analysis.
-You will act as an city mayor in this game, develop the city by keeping expanse record everyday.You may also keeping this habit in collaboration with your love ones.
+You will act as an city mayor in this game, develop the city by keeping expanse record everyday.
+You may also keeping this habit in collaboration with your love ones.

 ## About Ledger City 2